 Classroom Management for New Teachers: the Key to Success

-I wish I knew how important classroom management was before I began.
-New teachers can set up the perfect classroom decor, have materials organized, and have the most fabulous lessons ready, but if those management strategies are not ready, it can be a hard beginning.
+I wish I had known how important a classroom management plan was before I began.
+New teachers can create the perfect classroom decor, organize materials, and prepare fabulous lessons.
+Still, if those classroom management strategies are not ready, it can be a hard beginning.
+Veteran teachers and I agree that focusing on your management system and how you handle student behavior should be a focus at the start!

-I’m not saying that you should have all the answers to the issues you may face, but having some ideas ready to go is essential for a smooth start.
+I’m not saying that you should I’me all the answers to the issues you may face during your first year of teaching, but having some ideas ready to go is essential for a smooth start.
 Every year, every class and every student will be different.
 Management strategies must be changed, tweaked, and adjusted to suit your current classroom.

 You also need to decide what type of teacher you are and your philosophy.
-Are you a teacher that is uncomfortable or okay with punishment and consequences?
+Which consequences are you comfortable with?
 Do you prefer positive, motivating strategies?
 Are you comfortable with rewards?
 There are many questions to answer.

-Many of you won’t know until you begin, but having a few tricks up your sleeve will make for a smoother beginning.
-Your students will be looking to you for the answers and you need to show them that you have them.
+Many of you won’t know until you begin, but knowing a few tricks up your sleeve will make for a smoother beginning.
+Your students will look to you for the answers, and you must show them that you have them.

 I prefer positive classroom management techniques that encourage good behavior and actions every day.
-Positive strategies, such as reward coupons, classroom jobs, and brain breaks, leave students feeling empowered and responsible.
+Positive strategies like reward coupons, classroom jobs, and brain break activities leave students feeling empowered and responsible.

-Above all, showing kindness, patience, and fairness when dealing with children is important.
+Above all, it is important to show kindness, patience, and fairness when dealing with children.
 Try to remember that they are learning, and part of that means making and learning from their mistakes.
-Help them not only learn the curriculum but teach them how to be socially responsible with social-emotional learning activities.
+Help them not only learn the curriculum but also teach them how to be socially responsible with social-emotional learning activities.

 We all know how being organized can help us feel more in control and keep stress down.
 It is no surprise that being organized in the classroom, as well as having a classroom set-up that is organized, is essential.

-When you begin teaching and see how much stuff is involved in terms of materials and resources, you quickly realize that you need to develop a system of sorting, storing, and displaying everything you will need.
+When you begin teaching and realize how much material and resources are involved, you quickly realize that you need to develop a system for sorting, storing, and displaying everything you need.

-Develop systems of sorting materials and resources in bins and drawers, ways of storing them by theme or subject, and display important items so they are accessible for your students.
+Develop systems for sorting materials and resources in bins and drawers, ways of storing them by theme or subject, and displays of important items so they are accessible for your students.

 Not only the physical items need to be organized.
-You will need to plan out your year, themes, units, lessons, and more.
+You must also plan your year, themes, units, lessons, and more.
 Develop a way to organize your thoughts and ideas.

-Think of ways to work “smarter” not “harder” with these time saving tips for teachers and grab the freebies there to help you get organized.
+With these time-saving tips for teachers, think of ways to work “smarter,” not “harder,” and grab the freebies there to help you get organized.

 Make an Effort to Develop Parent Relationships

-Work hard to develop relationships with the parents of your students and it will pay off in numerous ways.
+Work hard to develop relationships with your students’ parents.
+This will support students in numerous ways.
 Be kind and welcoming on day one.
 This is what will make a lasting impact.

 Strive to form connections with parents by showing them that you care about their child and their child’s success.
 My tips for creating positive parent-teacher relationships are a must-read and full of suggestions.